Top 5 reasons why English teachers in Madrid complain about job offers

 Looking for work as an English teacher in Madrid?

-Although I do have some good info about teaching English in Madrid on here.
+But I do have some good, useful info about teaching English in Madrid on here.

 For example: Can you really make a living?